Aman2244-hub/website/README.md

 - The site was not built with self-hosting in mind.
 This means important links like the Discord server and store are hardcoded at the moment.
 ### About React
 React is an open-source, front end, JavaScript library for building user interfaces or UI components.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.
+React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.